pommicket/ted/README.md

 You can report a bug by sending an email to `pommicket at pommicket.com`.

-If ted is crashing on startup try doing these things:
+If ted is crashing on startup try doing these things as temporary fixes:

 - Delete `~/.local/share/ted/session.txt` or `C:\Users\<your user name>\AppData\Local\ted\session.txt`
 - Reset your ted configuration by moving `ted.cfg` somewhere else.